 Our goal is to produce physicians with a depth and breadth of knowledge that serves as a foundation for the provision of the highest quality comprehensive, compassionate care over our patients’ entire developmental spectrum and life span.

-The Med-Peds residency is a four-year program.
-The curriculum is composed of two years of Pediatrics and two years of Internal Medicine.
+The four-year Med-Peds residency curriculum is composed of two years of Pediatrics and two years of Internal Medicine.
 It is designed to give in-depth training in both fields.
 During the first 18 months of training (as shown in sample schedule, below), residents acquire skills to gather and interpret data, present cases, analyze ethical issues and make medical decisions.
 The remaining years provide progressive responsibility with the residents functioning as supervisors in the categorical rotations.

 Each rotation block is four weeks long.
 The rotations are sequenced roughly into three consecutive blocks, alternating between Internal Medicine and Pediatrics.
 Our goal is to schedule rotations in a manner that enables residents to see each of the seasons in Pediatrics.
 One vacation block (or two half-blocks) per year is scheduled.